Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 CloudWatch Log Group

-• Enter /aws/sagemaker/TrainingJobs in the search bar, and click on the log group.
+• If the job was for SageMaker, enter /aws/sagemaker/TrainingJobs in the search bar, and click on the log group.
 Enter the uuid in the log stream search bar to inspect the log

 CloudWatch Training Logs